quannh-netalik/elsa-coding-challenge/README.md

    - Implement threshold for services based on stats like CPU, Ram, etc. When stats reach threshold, send email for notified the stakeholders or ops team to handle errors.
 6. **Security**:
    - Downstream services will communicate using normal HTTP request.
 The request need to be attached with `x-api-key` (API_KEY from .env files) in order to secure the servers.
 Every service that consume other services' sdk will need to pass `x-api-key` to the sdk before starting.
+   - Downstream services should use different api-key with client-server faced service.
    - _Snyk_: integrate with snyk in order to scan packages vulnerabilities or security risks.
 It also can help identify the potential problem in source code and giving recommendations.

 ## Setup